Our dermatologists provide comprehensive medical and surgical treatments for diseases of skin, hair and nails for people of all ages.

 Rheumatologists treat arthritis and other disorders of the joints, muscles, ligaments, and other autoimmune diseases.
 Dermatology is the study of skin, nail and hair disease.
 Autoimmune connective tissue diseases often overlap between rheumatologic disease and dermatologic disease.
 Sometimes, it might be unclear whether a patient’s symptoms are a manifestation of single disease-related process.
 That’s when having both a rheumatologist and a dermatologist treat your specific conditions is beneficial.

-In our combined dermatology rheumatology clinic, dermatologist Kara Braudis, MD, and rheumatologists Celso Velazquez, MD, and Chokkalingam Siva, MD, provide patients with evaluation, diagnosis, and treatment for suspected rheumatologic diseases that also might affect the skin.
+In our combined dermatology rheumatology clinic, dermatologist Kara Braudis, MD, and rheumatologist Celso Velazquez, MD, provide patients with evaluation, diagnosis, and treatment for suspected rheumatologic diseases that also might affect the skin.

 Conditions treated include:

 - Scleroderma/Systemic Sclerosis

 Patch Testing for Skin Allergies

 Patch testing is used to determine possible allergens that cause a reaction on the skin.
 This kind of allergic reaction usually causes redness and itching.
 At MU Health Care, our dermatologists work with you and your family to identify what allergens might be causing you discomfort through patch testing.
 Learn more.